-Standing Queries
+Standing Queries¶

-A standing query is a feature unique in Quine to incrementally MATCH a subgraph as new data enters the graph.
+a subgraph as new data enters the graph.
 Then, when a full subgraph matches, the result is further processed to modify the graph, produce output as a data source, or take additional action.

-Standing Query Structure
+Standing Query Structure¶

 Standing queries have two parts: a pattern query and outputs destinations.
 The pattern query defines the structure of what we're looking for, and output destinations specify actions for each result produced.

-Consider the pattern query as a coarse filter that is specific enough to MATCH a model event but not so specific that it would match a unique event.
+a model event but not so specific that it would match a unique event.
 A query in an output destination can process the result further with a more expressive Cypher query to then update the graph, act as an event source, generate metrics, and much more.

-Cypher within a pattern query must only contain a MATCH and a RETURN, with an optional WHERE, while Cypher within output destinations is unconstrained, allowing for more expressive queries.
+, while Cypher within output destinations is unconstrained, allowing for more expressive queries.

-As described in the Create Standing Query API documentation, a standing query is created via POST to the /api/v1/query/standing/{standing-query-name} endpoint.
+As described in the Create Standing Query API documentation, a standing query is created via POST to the /api/v1/query/standing/{standing-query-name}

 {